majdbiw4200/Esp32TranRecv/README.md

 # Esp32TranRecv
-connecting two Esp32 to act as transmitter and receiver via Wifi
+connecting two Esp32 to act as transmitter and receiver via Wifi using EspNow.